rogerz343/transient-detection/README.md

 # transient-detection
 A collection of machine learning techniques used to classify images of the night sky as either potential astronomical objects or as statistical defects or noise.

+### Note
-Note: any files that are not mentioned here may be uncleaned outputs from running the code and they should not be on github.
-Whoops.
+Any files that are not mentioned here may be uncleaned outputs from running the code and they are not needed to run the code.
+This includes any directories that begin with "temp\_".

 ## required files
 Some of the code references input image files and a .csv file that